jeff665547/Project-ChipImgProc/doc/modules/a-toy-example.md

 For information on gridding the chip image, see [Image Gridding](@ref doc/modules/image-gridding.md).

-For information on using minCV to define the probe intensity, see [Image Feature Extraction](@ref doc/modules/image-feature-extraction.md).
+For information on using minCV to define the probe intensity, see [Probe Intensity Extraction](@ref doc/modules/probe-intensity-extraction.md).

 For information on stitching all FOVs into a complete chip image, see [Image Stitching](@ref doc/modules/image-stitching.md).